-We have completed over 500 projects, and this intermediate ‘clay stage‘ presentation is of tremendous value, especially if the architects have worked entirely in 2D to that point.
+We have completed nearly 600 projects since 2008, and this intermediate ‘clay stage‘ presentation is of tremendous value, especially if the architects have worked entirely in 2D to that point.
 The clay render achieves several objectives: it allows clients a visual engagement with the process; it offers a clear definition of the camera angle, and it presents an early stage of the geometry of the scene.

 Our work might seem to appear as if by magic, or be completely done with computer software, where the operator has little to do once the scene is populated.
 Nothing could be further from the truth.
 The key to an effective 3D visualisation is twofold: creative artistry in the use of materials and lighting, and expertise in setting up the camera angle to produce the beautiful photographs you see in architectural magazines.

 There are countless variables and many time-consuming elements in the 3D visualisation process, and presenting an image that falls outside the client’s expectations can lead to a host of further problems.
 When time is the most precious resource, hours can be wasted in adding extra details to areas in the 3D space, which might ultimately have no impact on the selected camera angle.